 Makes: 4 servings

-Total Carbohydrates: 22 grams per serving
+Total carbohydrates: 22 grams per serving

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-½ onion, chopped
+- 1/2 onion, chopped

-2 cloves garlic, chopped
+- 2 cloves garlic, chopped

-½ teaspoon ground cumin
+- 1/2 teaspoon ground cumin

-Something spicy (1/2 teaspoon cayenne or chipotle powder; 1 teaspoon canned chipotle en adobo; 1 tablespoon hot sauce or chopped fresh or pickled jalapenos)
+- Something spicy (1/2 teaspoon cayenne or chipotle powder; 1 teaspoon canned chipotle en adobo; 1 tablespoon hot sauce or chopped fresh or pickled jalapenos)

-1 (14-ounce) can crushed tomatoes (diced tomatoes will work too)
+- 1 (14-ounce) can crushed tomatoes (diced tomatoes will work too)

-1 (14-ounce) can black beans, drained
+- 1 (14-ounce) can black beans, drained

 - 1/2 teaspoon salt

-Cilantro leaves, crumbled feta, sliced radishes, avocado, and hot sauce, for topping
+- Cilantro leaves, crumbled feta, sliced radishes, avocado, and hot sauce, for topping

-Heat the oven to 375.
+- Heat the oven to 375 degrees F.

-Add the cumin and the spicy something and sauté just until fragrant – a few seconds – then stir in the tomatoes, beans, and salt.
+- Add the cumin and the spicy something and sauté just until fragrant – a few seconds – then stir in the tomatoes, beans, and salt.
 Turn the heat to medium-low and cook, stirring occasionally and then more frequently, until thick, around 15 minutes.
 Taste the sauce, and add more salt if it needs it.

-Use a spoon to make a little well in the sauce, then crack in an egg.
-(I’m neurotic, so I crack the egg into a mug first, to make sure I’m not going to ruin the whole dish with shell fragments or a broken yolk etc. In fact, while the sauce is simmering, I crack each egg into a separate mug so they’re all ready to go!
+- Use a spoon to make a little well in the sauce, then crack in an egg.
+(I’m neurotic, so I crack the egg into a mug first, to make sure I’m not going to ruin the whole dish with shell fragments or a broken yolk etc. In fact, while the sauce is simmering, I crack each egg into a separate mug so each is ready to go!
 I have a dishwasher, so the dirty mugs are not a hardship.)
 Repeat with the remaining eggs, then put the pan in the oven.
 (Note: If you are super-particular about your eggs and how done you like them, then you might want to poach or fry them separately, as cooking them in the sauce is an inexact science.
 That said, do you really want to wash another pan?)

-Bake until the eggs are as set as you like them, which will take anywhere from 7 to 15 minutes.
+- Bake until the eggs are as set as you like them, which will take anywhere from 7 to 15 minutes.
 (The eggs will be more cooked underneath than the way they look on top, just FYI.)
 Use the baking time to prepare the toppings, then top the finished dish and serve.